Kōnane: Mathematical analysis

 Bob Hearn proved that Kōnane is PSPACE-complete with respect to the dimensions of the board, by a reduction from nondeterministic constraint logic.
 There have been some positive results for restricted configurations.
 Ernst derives Combinatorial-Game-Theoretic values for several interesting positions.
 Chan and Tsai analyze the 1 × n game, but even this version of the game is not yet solved.
 In the 2008 paper "Konane has infinite nim-dimension", Carlos Pereira dos Santos and Jorge Nuna Silva showed that Kōnane contains all other combinatorial games.

-Other conversions

-Brainvita, also called Peg Solitaire, is a game for one person, in which the rules of Kōnane are used to move clockwise in turns.
-The procedure and aim of the game are identical to the original.